vmware/dod-compliance-and-automation/vsphere/6.7/vcsa/ansible/vmware-vcsa-6.7-stig-ansible-hardening/README.md

 An ansible playbook to harden VMware vCenter Server Appliance 6.7 against the draft DISA vSphere 6.7 STIG

 ## Requirements
--Draft vSphere 6.7 DISA STIG
+- Draft vSphere 6.7 DISA STIG
--Tested with Ansible 2.8.5
+- Tested with Ansible 2.8.5
--Tested with vCenter 6.7 U3
+- Tested with vCenter 6.7 U3
 -Ansible cannot be run from Windows so you will need a Linux box or load the Linux Subsystem for Windows 10 to run an Unbuntu box for example

 ## Status